kaishumason/CACTI_Proximity_Test/README.md

 * prune_clust tests to see if the clusters found by CACTI are significantly dissimilar from one another
 * proximity_test performs the similarity test outlined in the materials and methods

+CACTI_Aggregated_Patient_Data.R is a sample usage of CACTI and cluster_analysis.R is a usage of the proximity test.